 Previous work on the Susitna River has used aerial photography for aquatic habitat analysis.
-Klinger and Trihey (1984) measured wetted surface areas of aquatic habitat types in the Susitna River between Talkeetna and Devil Canyon (RM 98 to RM 149) and evaluated changes in wetted surface area as a response to mainstem discharge.
-Their study provided background and served as basis from which sections of this particular study were developed.
-The work of Klinger and Trihey (1984) has shown that repeatable, visual identification of the wetted surface areas associated with different aquatic habitat types can be made by various observers.
-Secondly, it was shown that accurate surface areas measurements can be obtained by digitizing the aerial photography.
+Klinger and Trihey (1984) and Klinger-Kingsley (1985) measured wetted surface areas of aquatic habitat types in the Susitna River between Talkeetna and Devil Canyon (RM 98 to RM 149) (referred to as the middle river) and evaluated changes in wetted surface area as a response to mainstem discharge.
+These studies provided background and served as the basis from which sections of this particular study were developed.
+Both of these studies have shown that repeatable, visual identification of the wetted surface areas associated with different aquatic habitat types can be made by various observers.
+Secondly, it was shown that accurate surface area measurements can be obtained by digitizing the aerial photography.
 The ability to achieve both these goals is essential for the successful completion of a study such as the present one.
 To adequately interpret the result of surface area measurements, an evaluation must be made of the relative stability of channels and islands in the study area.
 For this reason, the morphologic assessment was performed.

-This report consists of four sections.
+This report consists of five sections.
+Section 1 provides background on the scope of this report.
 Section 2 describes the wetted surface area response to discharge for the entire lower river between Talkeetna and the Yentna River confluence.
 Section 3 presents results of delineating aquatic habitat types and measuring their surface area response to discharge in selected representative areas.
 Section 4 addresses the relative stability of the channels and islands in the selected representative areas.
 The results of this evaluation will provide some limits within which the surface area response data can be interpreted and will indicate to what extent extrapolations can be made from them.
 Section 5 combines the results and discusses their applicability to the lower river.
 All mainstem flows referenced in this report are based on the U.S. Geological Survey streamflow gage at Sunshine (No. 15292780).